demern/proxpy/README.md

 Output
 ------

-Card images are cached under the system's user appdata directory:
+Card images are cached under the system's user appdata directory by default:

   - Linux: `~/.local/share/proxpy/card_images`
   - MacOS: `~/Library/Application Support/proxpy/card_images`
   - Windows: `C:\Users\<user>\AppData\Local\proxpy\proxpy\card_images`

+This location can be overriden on a per-run (not persistent) basis via the `-c` option (see above).

 Sheets are saved to the current working directory by default, but this can be overriden with the `-o` option (see above).
 All sheets are numbered.